Home » Comparison » AMD vs Intel: Which CPU is Better?

 Q 2.
 Are Intel and AMD the same for laptops?

 Ans.
-This depends on the user of the laptop completely.
+The choice of AMD vs Intel laptop depends on the user of the laptop completely.
 If the user is choosing a high-end laptop and expects faster and better performance at a higher rate, then Intel might be a good choice.
 If the user does not want to spend too much money on the laptop and its processor, AMD gives great value for money at affordable prices.

 Q 3.
 Which processor is better for gaming?

 Ans.
-When it comes to gaming, experts in the industry tend to trust Intel more than AMD.
+When it comes to AMD or Intel for gaming, experts in the industry tend to trust Intel more than AMD.
 Speed and graphics are two main components that users generally look for in a good gaming processor.
-Intel beats AMD when it comes to speed, but AMD offers better-integrated graphics performance.
+Intel beats AMD when it comes to speed, but AMD offers better integrated graphics performance.

 Q 4.
 Are there similarities between Intel and AMD?